vPeteWalker/midway/failure/failure.rst

    .. figure:: images/hdd3.png

 #.
-Run the command ``sudo parted /dev/sdX p`` **FOUR TIMES** replacing X with the letter that corresponds to the disks contained within your host.
+Run the command ``sudo parted /dev/sdX p`` replacing X with the letter that corresponds to the disks contained within your host.
 This command will only display information about the drive, and no changes are made at this stage.
 We are using this command to confirm which drives are SSDs and which are HDDs.
 In our example, we ran ``sudo parted /dev/sda p`` which identified an SSD - the only one in this host, since this is a single SSD configuration.
 Recommend you repeat this command, substituting the letter corresponding to each drive in your host.

    .. figure:: images/hdd4.png
       :align: left
       :scale: 50%

       This is an example of an SSD

    .. figure:: images/hdd5.png
       :align: right
       :scale: 50%

       This is an example of a HDD

 #.
 Now that we have identified our HDD that we wish to use in our failure test, we can run ``disk_operator mark_disks_unusable /dev/sdX`` where X is the identified disk.
-In our example, we ran ``disk_operator mark_disks_unusable /dev/sdb``, and the output is below.
+In our example, we ran ``disk_operator mark_disks_unusable /dev/sdb``, and the output is below. **You will run this command four times.**

    .. figure:: images/hdd6.png